Minor2CCh/EternalStarlightDelight/README.md

 ### Frozen Tube Bale<br>
 ### 3 Cooking Tools
 ・Starlight Stove<br>
-・Starlight Cooking Pot<br>
+・Deepsilver Cooking Pot<br>
 ・Deepsilver Skillet<br>
-The Starlight Stove, Starlight Cooking Pot, and Deepsilver Skillet double the cooking speed when preparing ingredients for Eternal Starlight and Eternal Starlight's Delight.<br>
+The Starlight Stove, Deepsilver Cooking Pot, and Deepsilver Skillet double the cooking speed when preparing ingredients for Eternal Starlight and Eternal Starlight's Delight.<br>
 ## New Other Items<br>
 ### Extra 13 knives<br>
 ・If the original material has special effects, they will also be applied to the knife.<br>